Cristina-Pat/Airport/docs/domain-models-test-plan.md

 | Airport | airportCapacity@Integer | setCapacity(@Integer) | @Integer|
 | Airport | airportCapacity@Integer | getCapacity(@Integer) | @Integer|

+*Unit Tests*\
+Test 1 - The maximum capacity of the airport changes when setCapacity(@integer) is called.
+Calling getCapacity() will return the same value that was given to setCapacity.

 **FR2**\
 Air Traffic Controllers need to be able to instruct a plane to land at an airport if the airport is not full and the plane is not already at the airport